cloudfoundry-tutorials/cf4devs/site/content/application-basics/scaling.md

 When you scale an application horizontally, you manipulate the number of instances of that application up or down, usually in response to an increased or reduced user load.

 In Cloud Foundry, horizontal scaling doesn't result in downtime as traffic is only routed to available instances.
-When new instances are created, traffic isn't routed to those instances until they pass a healthcheck (we'll cover healthchecks later in this course).
+When new instances are created, traffic isn't routed to those instances until they pass a health check (we'll cover health checks later in this course).

 Let's start by scaling the `training-app` up to two instances: